MicrosoftDocs/customer-insights/ci-docs/data-sources-enrichment.md

 ## Manage existing data source enrichments

-Go to the **My enrichments** tab to see all configured enrichments.
+Go to **Data** > **Enrichment**.
+On the **My enrichments** tab, view the configured enrichments, their status, number of enriched customers, and the last time the data was refreshed.
+You can sort the list of enrichments by any column or use the search box to find the enrichment you want to manage.

 Select the enrichment to see the available options.
 You can also select the vertical ellipsis (&vellip;) on a list item to see the options.
-If you configured several enrichments, you can use the search box to find it quickly.

 You can view, edit, run, or delete a data source enrichment.
-For more information, see [Manage existing enrichments](enrichment-hub.md).
+For more information, see [Manage existing enrichments](enrichment-hub.md#manage-existing-enrichments).